 MDST 8003: Methods of Media Research, We 5:00pm - 7:30pm

 Dr. Christopher Ali is an Associate Professor in Department of Media Studies.
 He joined the Department in the fall of 2013 after completing his PhD at the Annenberg School for Communication at the University of Pennsylvania.
-His research interests include: communication policy and regulation, rural broadband, critical political economy, critical geography, comparative media systems, media localism, and local news.
+His research interests include: media/communication policy and regulation, broadband policy, critical political economy, critical geography, comparative media systems, qualitative research methods, media localism, and local news.

 Christopher is currently a Knight News Innovation Fellow at the Tow Center for Digital Journalism at Columbia University.
-He is also the Vice Chair of the Communication Law and Policy Division of the International Communication Association.
-Previously, he held fellowships at the Benton Institute for Broadband and Society (2019-2020), the Global Future Council of the World Economic Forum (2018), the Center for Advanced Research in Global Communications (CARGC) at the University of Pennsylvania (2017), the Tow Center for Digital Journalism at Columbia University (2016-2017) and the University of Fribourg in Fribourg Switzerland (2015).
+He is the Chair of the Communication Law and Policy Division of the International Communication Association and Associate Editor of the journal Communication Law & Policy.
+He also serves on the Federal Communication Commission’s Communication Equity and Diversity Council Working Group.
+Previously, he has held fellowships at the Benton Institute for Broadband and Society (2019-2020), the Global Future Council of the World Economic Forum (2018), the Center for Advanced Research in Global Communications (CARGC) at the University of Pennsylvania (2017), the Tow Center for Digital Journalism at Columbia University (2016-2017) and the University of Fribourg in Fribourg Switzerland (2015).